tigerwill90/fox/README.md

 Hostnames are validated to conform to the [LDH (letters, digits, hyphens) rule](https://datatracker.ietf.org/doc/html/rfc3696.html#section-2)
 (lowercase only) and SRV-like "underscore labels".
 Wildcard segments within hostnames, such as `{sub}.example.com/`, are exempt from LDH validation since they act as placeholders rather than actual domain labels.
-As such, they do not count toward the hard limit of 63 characters per label, nor the 255-character limit for the full hostname (including periods).
-Internationalized domain names (IDNs) should be specified using an ASCII
+As such, they do not count toward the hard limit of 63 characters per label, nor the 253-character limit for the full hostname.
+Internationalized domain names (IDNs) should be specified using an ASCII (Punycode) representation.
-(Punycode) representation.

 The DNS specification permits a trailing period to be used to denote the root, e.g., `example.com` and `example.com.` are equivalent,